Cat-Eye Nails Are Truly Mesmerizing

 Additional reporting by Sarah Seigel

-This cat-eye manicure includes pink nails with one green accent finger.
+This cat-eye manicure includes pink nails with one green accent finger, proving that you can play with color and still achieve that eye-bending effect.

 Silver Cat-Eye Nails